boneitis/kellersmeld/README.md

 ![keller's](https://github.com/boneitis/kellersmeld/raw/master/keller.png)
 ![meld](https://github.com/boneitis/kellersmeld/raw/master/meld.png)

-_From that moment, I understood the direct pathway [..] to freedom._
+_"From that moment, I understood the direct pathway [..] to freedom."_

 ### An Open Proposal to Whom It May Concern
 An experimental survey of, through **sensory touch**, the viability of relegating content consumption to passive, and often non-primary, focus as emergent tasks tap into and out of sensory bandwidth (i.e., sight, hearing, and active touch).